hashicorp/terraform-provider-google/website/docs/r/firebase_android_app.html.markdown

   (Required)
   The user-assigned display name of the AndroidApp.

-- - -

 * `package_name` -
-  (Optional)
-  Immutable.
+  (Required)
   The canonical package name of the Android app as would appear in the Google Play Developer Console.

+- - -

 * `sha1_hashes` -
   (Optional)